thoughtbot/ios-on-rails/release/ios-on-rails.md

 dependency manager is written in Ruby and allows you to use iOS libraries similar to how you use Ruby gems.
 A good understanding of object oriented programming is also required for the iOS portion of this book.
-Like Rails, iOS uses the Model-View-Controller design pattern, with the caveat that most of your controllers will instead be called ViewControllers.
+Like Rails, iOS uses the Model-View-Controller design pattern, with the small caveat that most of your controllers will instead be called ViewControllers.

 # A New Xcode Project